Little Stony Falls: A Peaceful Waterfall Hike in Southwest Virginia

 At the 2.2-mile mark, you’ll cross the last wooden bridge.
 In a few more steps, you will approach the viewing platform for Little Stony Falls.

-According to AllTrails, this is Middle Falls.
-This is not the main attraction.
-However, the stairs to continue on this trail are closed (due to landslides, according to the U.S. Forest Service).
+This is Middle Falls.
+The stairs to continue on this trail are closed as a safety precaution by the U.S. Forest Service.
 You cannot reach Upper Falls.

-Just before you reach the viewing platform, there’s a fairly steep trail that will take you down to the basin of Middle Falls.
-It’s a delightful swimming hole, so please do enjoy before you return to your car.
+Just before you reach the viewing platform, a fairly steep trail leads to the basin of Middle Falls.
+It’s a delightful swimming hole, so splash it up.

 Little Stony Falls

-This is an out-and-back hike, so simply re-trace your steps to return to the parking area.
+This is an out-and-back hike, so re-trace your steps to return to the parking area.

 Wrap-Up Notes